LLNL/axom/src/docs/sphinx/coding_guide/headerorg_sec4.rst

 4 Header File Organization
 =====================================

-The goal of these guidelines is to make it easy to find essential information in a file easily and quickly.
-Consistently-applied conventions for file organization can significantly improve user understanding and developer productivity.
+The goal of these guidelines is to make it easy to find essential information in header files easily and quickly.
+Header files define software interfaces so consistently-applied conventions for file organization can significantly improve user understanding and developer productivity.

 ---------------------------------------------------------
-Everything in a header file should be related
+All header file contents should be related
 ---------------------------------------------------------

 4.1 A header file **may** contain multiple type definitions (e.g., structs,